SammyTheKop/nexquare-styles-project/README.md

 ## Video Walkthrough
 ```
-Please check the link to watch a short loom video of the application and the functionalities:
+Please check the short loom video of the application and the functionalities:
 ```

 ## Test Case Scenarios